Ancon (1867 ship)

 Ancon was an ocean-going wooden sidewheel steamship built in San Francisco in 1867.
 She carried both passengers and freight.
 In her early career she was a ferry in Panama and then ran between Panama and San Francisco.
-Later she began coastal runs between Sand Diego and San Francisco.
+Later she began coastal runs between San Diego and San Francisco.
 Her last route was Port Townsend, Washington to Alaska.
 Today she is more notable for her disasters than her routine voyages.
 Ancon Rock in Icy Strait, Alaska is the site of her 1886 grounding.
 Her final wreck, in 1889 in Naha Bay, near Loring, Alaska was commemorated by Albert Bierstadt.
 His painting, "Wreck of the 'Ancon' in Loring Bay, Alaska" now hangs in the Museum of Fine Art in Boston.

 Construction and Panama service (1867–1872)

 Ancon was originally built as a double-ended ferry for service in Panama for the Pacific Mail Steamship Company.
 She replaced the company's Taboga, which was retired.
 Ancon was built in the Hunter's Point neighborhood of San Francisco and launched on October 12, 1867.
 Her displacement was 654 tons.
 She was propelled by a coal-fired steam engine that generated 250 hp.
 Sea trials with invited guests aboard were held on April 29, 1868.
 She was towed to Panama by the company's Golden City and arrived at Panama Bay on June 22, 1868.
 The Pacific Mail Steamship Company had a hub at the western end of the Panama Railroad.
 Its ocean-going steamships carried passengers and freight from California to Panama, where they could cross the isthmus by rail.
 From here steamships could take them to New York or other Atlantic ports.
 Ancon, which drew only 5+1/2 ft of water at the time, was used as a lighter to bring people and goods ashore from the deep-draft ocean-going ships when they arrived at Panama.